TechDevils/PercentageTime/README.md

 Show the time as a percentage.
 The seconds, mins, hours, days, months, years

-## how long until the 32bit date is reaced
+## how long until the 32bit date is reached
 ```
 var pt = require('./percentageTime')